vippsas/vipps-developers/newsletters/2023-03-newsletter.md

 👉 **[Subscribe to the newsletter here](https://cloud.melding.vipps.no/utv)** 👈

-In this newsletter, we share information about changes and updates to APIs, new functionality, and other important information to ensure that your Vipps solutions run smoothly.
+In this newsletter, we share information about changes and updates to APIs, new functionality, and other important information to ensure that your solutions run smoothly.

 The newsletter is sent at irregular intervals, when there is important